 What did you want to be as a child?

-What did you think you'd end up doing?
+What did you realistically think you'd end up being?

 Do you consider yourself successful?